grafana/agent/docs/sources/flow/reference/components/discovery.aws.ec2.md

 `discovery.ec2` allows retrieving scrape targets from EC2 instances.
 The private IP address is used by default, but may be changed to the public IP address with relabeling.

-The IAM credentials used must have the ec2:DescribeInstances permission to discover scrape targets, and may optionally have the ec2:DescribeAvailabilityZones permission if you want the availability zone ID available as a label.
+The IAM credentials used must have the `ec2:DescribeInstances` permission to discover scrape targets, and may optionally have the `ec2:DescribeAvailabilityZones` permission to make the availability zone ID available as a label.

 ## Usage